dtcooper/tomato/README.md

 Changes for 2024 based on real world usage in 2023 and feedback
 - [x] Make rotators able to disabled (UI for assets / stopsets needs to show that too)
-- [x] Implement soft delete for assets
+- [x] ~~Implement soft delete for assets~~ -- keep the file, but delete the DB entity
 - [ ] Easier way to toggle, simple / standard / advanced view settings in client.
 Not in settings.
       (Change advanced mode to "admin" mode)
-  - [x] Build out "switch back to simple mode" timer feature a little better, ie ~~comma separated times?~~ newline separator
+  - [x] Build out "switch back to simple mode" timer feature a little better, ie ~~comma separated times?~~
 - [x] Better datetime picker in admin
 - [ ] Skip track in stopset when we get to it
-- [ ] Mark a bad asset?
+- [ ] ~~Mark a bad asset?
 Interesting.
-Not sure how it would work.
+Not sure how it would work.~~ – too difficult to implement, too many opinions, person wishing to flag talks to manager-of-the-moment
 - [ ] Refresh playlist from backend.
 Connected client status from backend?
 Communicate what's in the playlist?
 - [ ] ~~Status updates, ie news and traffic?
 Fullscreen thing?~~ / ~~Custom UI labels unused labels that play every N times (ie for telling the DJ to do something)~~ -- Probably not
-- [ ] Ability to do speech synthesis / pull asset from API? / weather
 - [ ] Round-robin (or "cycle evenly") rotator scheduling, ignoring weight as an option for a rotator
 - [x] Check / validate randomization algorithm
   - [x] Validated!
 Review of algorithm provided by [Andy](https://github.com/sagittandy/)
 - [x] Mini-player column in asset list view
 - [ ] Asset alternates (single asset has 4-5 underlying audio files that are cycled through)
   - [x] Backend done
-- [ ] A large clock in thr UI
+- [ ] A large clock in the UI
+- [ ] Make weights for previous 24 hours...
+AND reflect that in front-end (day-of pill) and back-end (sortable)... will require change to `END_DATE_PRIORITY_WEIGHT_MULTIPLIER`

 Other things
+- [ ] Ability to do speech synthesis / pull asset from API? / weather
 - [ ] KLOS color scheme: `#D91E75`, `#4B89BF`, `#8CBF3F`, `#F2D750`, and `#D95525`
 - [ ] "Island Mode" with an embedded [standalone Python distribution](https://python-build-standalone.readthedocs.io/en/latest/)
 - [ ] Login interstitial to populate with demo data
 - [ ] Integrated Twilio call board
 - [ ] Single app client lock (ie only ONE client per username/password)'
 - [ ] Way to parse filename into rotator, start/end date
+  - [ ] Submit form built into Tomato?
+- [ ] Silence detection REJECTs audio assets in backend (if there's more than 2 seconds?) (behind FEATURE flag)
 - [ ] Export all audio assets as zip
   - [ ] Import as well (have to be careful with different `protocol.json:protocol_version`)
 - [ ] Add configurable silence between ads.
 Crossfade, with fade points?
 Fancy!